learn-co-curriculum/dsc-quiz-statistical-power-anova/README.md

 (X) 0.0025

+?: Question 4

-?: We want to compare the means of two independent samples of unequal size.
+We want to compare the means of two independent samples of unequal size.
 What kind of test do we need to perform?

 ( ) One-sample t-test